 Form-Factor.
 The IP cameras are available in multiple interface types.
-You can connect it directly to network with LAN port or wirelessly configure it with a Wi-Fi router.
+You can connect it directly to the network with a LAN port or wirelessly configure it with a Wi-Fi router.
 The IP cameras come in both fixed as well as PTZ configurations.

 Storage memory.
 The IP cameras come equipped with TF (trans flash) memory card slots.
 Depending on the storage capacity of memory cards, you can store the video recording for a larger number of days.

 Night-Vision.
-Equipped with infrared LEDs, IP cameras are fully capable of capturing and transmitting Live videos during the night or low light conditions.
+Equipped with infrared LEDs, IP cameras are fully capable of capturing and transmitting Live videos during night or low light conditions.

 How IP camera Works

 IP cameras capture the data in a similar fashion as a digital camera does.
 The IP camera has the ability to compress these captured videos and transmit them over the network.
-Just like any other network peripheral like printer or scanner, you can add IP camera to the existing network infrastructure.
+Just like any other network peripheral like a printer or scanner, you can add an IP camera to the existing network infrastructure.
 If you intend to use a single camera you can directly access it over the internet since it already has the required software and memory to operate as an independent unit.

 If you want to use multiple IP cameras, the same can be configured using a centralized software called Network Video Recorder(NVR).
-The utility of NVR is similar to DVR (Digital Video Recorder) that is to view the videos from multiple cameras.
+The utility of NVR is similar to DVR (Digital Video Recorder) which is to view videos from multiple cameras.
 DVR is a physical device and involves other functionalities like encoding and processing of video data.
 NVR, on the other hand, is only a software program that receives the pre-processed data from IP cameras and enables multiple camera viewing.

 - Wired Network.
-The IP cameras come with RJ45 port and you can connect this camera to a router or a switch in LAN with Cat-5 or Cat-6 cables.
+The IP cameras come with an RJ45 port and you can connect this camera to a router or a switch in LAN with Cat-5 or Cat-6 cables.
 Connectivity on a wired network offers maximum security and bandwidth.